-According to this study, unsaturated vegetable fats can lower the risk of the chronic disease.
+According to this study, unsaturated vegetable fats can lower the risk of chronic disease.
 Avocados are easy to include in every diet.
-We can slice it and add it in a sandwich, or dice it and add it in a salad.
+We can slice it and add it to a sandwich, or dice it and add it to a salad.

 We can consume frozen or fresh blueberries.
 Furthermore, we can eat them plain or add them to cereal and fruit smoothies.